carlyann09/Class-102.md/Class-2.md

    - pwd: print work directory.
 Shows a current working directory
    - ls: lists contents of directory
    - cd: change directory/ move to a new directory
-   - mkdir:
+   - mkdir: makes folder in directory
-   - touch:
+   - touch: create a file in folder

 ## 3. Can you explain what is happening in the following senario if these commands and arguments are entered into the command line? (arguments are extra instructions given to a command)
-- cd projects:
+- cd projects: shows directories
-- mkdir new project: creates project/file
+- mkdir new project: creates project
-- touch new-project./newfile.md:
+- touch new-project./newfile.md: creates a file w/in the project
-- cd..: go up in directory
+- cd..: go up and out of the project
-- ls project/new-project= list projects/files
+- ls project/new-project= lists/shows projects and files